 - Whether it’s the holidays, picnics, potlucks, or parties, these grain and dairy-free cookies are fantastic and will be loved by all!

 Here’s a list of everything you’ll need.
 Plus, here are a few ideas and tips on substitutions.

 - Almond flour – I used a super fine almond flour from Bob’s Red Mill (affiliate link).
 I haven’t tried this with almond meal, but I’m pretty sure it will be just fine.

 - Pure maple syrup – This natural sweetener is perfect, adding just the right amount of sweetness.

-- Olive oil – I used a light flavored olive oil here, but any neutral oil will work.
-Coconut oil is great too, and will add a hint of coconut flavor.
+- Olive oil – I used light-flavored olive oil here, but any neutral oil will work.
+Coconut oil is great and will add a hint of coconut flavor.

 - Vanilla – Adds a lovely flavor to this new classic cookie.

 - Salt – My favorite is pink mineral salt, but any salt will do.